apenella/go-ansible/README.md

 #### Executabler interface

 The `Executabler` interface defines a component required by the `DefaultExecute` executor, responsible for executing commands.
-Through the `Executabler` interface, you can model the execution of commands according to your requirements.
+Through the `Executabler` interface, you can customize the execution of commands according to your requirements.

 Below is the definition of the `Executabler` interface: